16emeeks/lab-02-main/README.md

 ### 6. Why use while(1)?
 Based on the code below, what problems might occur if there are multiple simultaneous connections to handle?
-The server can only comnicate with one client at a time
+While(1) is used to keep the server open.
+However, the server can only comnicate with one client at a time

 ### 7. Research how the command fork() works.
 How can it be applied here to